How can Blob help with using my content on a day-to-day basis?

 - Mark something as important.
 You can mark something as “important” or “not important”.
 You can later search for items that have been marked as important.

 - Generate sophisticated content alerts.
-See Can I set up alerts to notify me for new or updated content?
+Can I set up alerts to notify me for new or updated content? shows you how to set up either general or very specific alerts that notify you only when interesting content is created or modified.

 - Help you reduce storage space usage.
-See Can Blob help free up space on my disk, email account or cloud storage account?
+Can Blob help free up space on my disk, email account or cloud storage account? shows how you can free up disk space quickly and easily by issuing a search for “Large” content.

 How does Blob help me manage all my email accounts?